 I wrote this blog while I was entering the data for the graphs and database above.
 It focuses on interesting political arguments and touching anecdotes that I found as I read through the texts of the Victoria Press.

-About Miranda Marraccini: I’m a fifth-year PhD student in the Department of English at Princeton University and Princeton’s Center for Digital Humanities Graduate Fellow for 2017-2018.
+About Miranda Marraccini: I’m a sixth-year PhD student in the Department of English at Princeton University and Princeton’s Center for Digital Humanities Graduate Fellow for 2017-2018.
 I work on Victorian poetry and periodicals using DH methods.I would like to thank Jean Bauer, Natalia Ermolaev, Ben Hicks, Rebecca Sutton Koeser, and Xinyi Li for their generous help in developing this site.
 Thank you to Jim Mussell of the Nineteenth-Century Serials Edition for sharing the initial EWJ data.
 Thank you to Harry Kalodner for the web design.